skycore9/aalrsmf/README.md

 Model Format
 ============

-    LIBMF factorizes a training matrix `R' into a k-by-m matrix `P' and a k-by-n matrix `Q' such that `R' is approximated by P'Q. After the training process, the two factor matrices `P' and `Q' are stored into a model file.
+    LIBMF++ factorizes a training matrix `R' into a k-by-m matrix `P' and a k-by-n matrix `Q' such that `R' is approximated by P'Q. After the training process, the two factor matrices `P' and `Q' are stored into a model file.
     The file starts with a header including the following parameters: